Batches

 Scheduled start / end

 The window the order is reserved on its work center.
-Read by /schedule to render the calendar view and detect conflicts.
+Drives the calendar view on the Schedule page and is checked for conflicts.
 Set when the order moves from Draft to Scheduled.

 Actual start / end

-The real start/end stamps recorded on the floor.
-Set when the operator transitions In progress → Packaged.
+The real start and end stamps recorded on the floor.
+Set when the operator transitions In progress → Fulfilled.
 Used by yield variance, cycle-time, and labor-cost reports.

-Pinned versions (formula / bottle BOM / case BOM)
+Locked versions (formula / vessel BOM / case BOM)

-The exact version IDs this order is bound to.
+The exact versions this order is bound to.
 Resolved when the order is scheduled and frozen when status hits In progress or later.
-Even if the recipe is forked and a new version published mid-run, this order keeps its original pin so the batch record matches what was actually produced.
+Even if the recipe is forked and a new version published mid-run, this order keeps its original lock so the batch record matches what was actually produced.

 Assigned to

-The operator (or production manager) responsible for executing the order.
-Optional — orders without an assignee show up in the unassigned queue on /dashboard.
+The operator or production manager responsible for executing the order.
+Optional — orders without an assignee show up in the unassigned queue on the dashboard.

 Notes